jmheder/gfx803-Rocm-Fedora/README.md

 - Use with torch-2.1+custom package

-## OpenCL
+## OpenCL 1.2

-Will crash, it's bugged in comggr library module

-If you for any reasons any OpenCL to run correctly, you'll need to set ROC_ENABLE_PRE_VEGA=1, then it should work, also verify this with a call to clinfo.
-Please add export ROC_ENABLE_PRE_VEGA=1 to your ~/.bashrc or /etc/profile
+OpenCL is supported.
+It's not fully acclerated (compared to rocm 6.x, as I needed to removed some function to get support in Davinvi Resolve, but you won't feel the difference)

 ```
 sudo usermod -aG video,render $USER
 export ROC_ENABLE_PRE_VEGA=1
 clinfo
 ```

 ## Davinci Resolve

 if you need Davinci Resolve (20.1) you'll need to download and install it, it might complain about a missing zlib, but will give you a solution to skip this, do that.
 The important for me was to remove some specific old(?) libraries inside resolve, due to platform incompabilities : https://www.reddit.com/r/davinciresolve/comments/1d7cr2w/optresolvebinresolve_symbol_lookup_error/

-Dont touch anything within the colorgrading tab, it will crash resolve, I known this is a huge disadvantage and make resolve abit useless, but im trying to fix this.
+Remeber you'll need "export ROC_ENABLE_PRE_VEGA=1" before running DaVinci Resolve

 ```
 cd /opt/resolve/libs